jayhesselberth/molbcu.org/content/life.md

     weight: 100
 ---

+Denver is at the feet of the Rocky Mountains and is routinely ranked one of the best places to live in the country.
+Unfortunately Denver's rapid growth also means that rent and housing prices continue to rise.
 The Graduate School has a good [overview on Denver Life](http://www.ucdenver.edu/academics/colleges/Graduate-School/prospective/Pages/colorado.aspx).

 ## Housing

 - Graduate School-sponsored [housing survey](http://www.ucdenver.edu/academics/colleges/Graduate-School/prospective/Pages/housing.aspx).

+## Stipend and benefits

+Ph.D. students receive a stipend of $30,000 per year, paid in monthly installments on the last working day of each month.
+The Program also pays tuition, fees, and [health/dental insurance](http://www.ucdenver.edu/life/services/student-health/Pages/default.aspx) for the first year; these costs are paid by a student's chosen thesis mentor thereafter.

 ## Commuting